juji-io/docs/docs/reference.md

 The only exception is `-`, which is not considered a token of its own.
 For instance, `"twenty-five-year-old"` is a single token.

+In addition, we group consecutive digits together as a single token.
+For example, "2:30pm" is converted into a sequence of four tokens:
+"2", ":", "30", and "pm".

 In REP, a token could be represented with a symbol, a string, or a regex.

 ### Symbol token